 - Successfully defended a Title V air permit issued to a gas-fired peaking power plant challenged by a well-financed citizen’s group through administrative hearing and appeal

-- Advise large aluminum manufacturers about compliance with primary and secondary MACT regulations for hazardous air pollutants and responses to EPA’s information demands
+- Advised large aluminum manufacturers about compliance with primary and secondary MACT regulations for hazardous air pollutants and responses to EPA’s information demands

-- Negotiate various Consent Decrees with USEPA and state agencies to settle enforcement actions concerning, among other matters, hazardous air pollutants, new source review allegations, risk management, and operating without a valid permit
+- Negotiated various Consent Decrees with USEPA and state agencies to settle enforcement actions concerning, among other matters, hazardous air pollutants, new source review allegations, risk management, and operating without a valid permit

-- Advise and defended national client regarding herbicide licensure requirements
+- Advised and defended national client regarding herbicide licensure requirements

-- Represent metropolitan water authority in challenge of upstream municipal wastewater plant regarding the permitting process’s compliance with regional planning requirements and with effluent limitations
+- Represented metropolitan water authority in challenge of upstream municipal wastewater plant regarding the permitting process’s compliance with regional planning requirements and with effluent limitations

-- Represent industry consortium in developing cumulative impact analysis to support application for Section 404 dredge and fill permits
+- Represented industry consortium in developing cumulative impact analysis to support application for Section 404 dredge and fill permits

-- Assist in obtaining local government approval for landfills under the Tennessee Jackson Law
+- Assisted in obtaining local government approval for landfills under the Tennessee Jackson Law

-- Represent company in federal citizen suit for alleged violation of subtitle D and imminent and substantial endangerment
+- Represented company in federal citizen suit for alleged violation of subtitle D and imminent and substantial endangerment

 LEXINGTON, Ky.—Stites & Harbison, PLLC welcomes back attorney Ken Gish to the firm’s Lexington, Ky., office.
 He rejoins the firm as a Member (Partner) in the Environmental, Natural Resources and Energy Service Group and the Business & Finance Service Group.